 J.D., University of Michigan Law School

-Professor Fermin Miguel Mendez co-directs the Community Economic Development Clinic.
-His current research focuses on how to democratize and create access to capital.
-Prior to joining Albany Law School, he co-taught the Entrepreneurship Clinic at University of Michigan Law School as a clinical fellow.
-Professor Mendez’s background also includes time as an attorney at Varnum LLP and Clark Hill PLC, where he counseled clients on a variety of matters including general corporate law, formation and entity selection, venture capital, and mergers and acquisitions.
-Professor Mendez regularly provided companies and entrepreneurs advice on employee onboarding, intellectual property strategy, intellectual property licensing and commercialization, the sale of securities, and various other business considerations.
+Professor Fermín Miguel Méndez directs the Community Economic Development Clinic.
+He is a corporate law and securities law expert, rooted in his startup, venture capital, technology, and mergers & acquisitions practice experience.
+His research focuses on various aspects of securities law, including democratizing startup investments, creating equitable access to capital, and increasing economic participation of excluded persons.
+Prior to joining Albany Law School, he co-taught the Entrepreneurship Clinic at University of Michigan Law School.
+Professor Mendez also served as an attorney at Varnum LLP and Clark Hill PLC, where he counseled clients across the corporate lifecycle, including budding entrepreneurs, seed stage and ventured-backed companies, and private equity buyers.
+Professor Mendez regularly provides companies and entrepreneurs advice on employee onboarding, intellectual property strategy, intellectual property licensing and commercialization, securities offerings, and various other business considerations.
 While at Varnum LLP, he functioned as both service provider and brand ambassador for the firm's startup/economic development initiative.

 Professor Mendez earned his JD from the University of Michigan Law School in 2015.
 He served as an articles editor of the Michigan Telecommunications and Technology Law Review and a student-attorney in the Entrepreneurship Clinic for three semesters.
 Professor Mendez also earned his AB from Harvard University in 2011 (the comparative study of religion with a focus on interreligious dialogue, Roman Catholicism, and Buddhism), and he wrestled for Harvard’s D1 Varsity Wrestling Team.